• Skip to main content

 They can’t handle severe misalignments or significant bite issues, but they’re solid, affordable choices for milder cases.

-• Byte: Byte claims an average treatment plan length of just 4–5 months, and with every aligner package, they include their HyperByte — a high-frequency vibration device that’s intended to reduce discomfort.
+- Byte: Byte claims an average treatment plan length of just 4–5 months, and with every aligner package, they include their HyperByte — a high-frequency vibration device to better seat your aligners for a more comfortable aligner fit and possibly faster dental shifts.
 Plus, they put a lifetime guarantee on your smile, and for those who’d prefer to straighten their teeth at night, they offer “At-Night” aligners designed with plastic selected specifically to withstand nighttime teeth grinding.

 See our comprehensive review of Byte for an in-depth look at their services.